 Sometimes I marinate chicken and then keep it in the refrigerator so that when I need it, I can keep it out and start cooking.

-Here is a list of symptoms how you can understand that your marinated chicken is going bad.
+Here is a list of symptoms so you can understand that your marinated chicken is going bad.

 - You find a yellow and gray spot on the chicken.